etijskens/IIp/docs/setup.rst

     Paste your GitHub personal access token, or the file location containing it:
     :> ~/the-john-doe.pat

 Congratulations, you have completed the setup!
+A good next step is to checkout the micc2_ documentation.